cswitzer/OverboardTodosApp/README.md

     ... # Update logic here
 ```

-### Project 2: Databases, Authentication, and Authorization
+### Section 2: Databases, Authentication, and Authorization

 #### Create a database using SQLite and SQLAlchemy.